jfxueX/bash/commands/local/sed.md

 I should elaborate on this.
-Regular expressions are greedy, and try to match as much as possible. "[a-z]*" matches zero or more lower case letters, and tries to match as many characters as possible.
-The ".*" matches zero or more characters after the first match.
+Regular expressions are greedy, and try to match as much as possible. `[a-z]*` matches zero or more lower case letters, and tries to match as many characters as possible.
+The `.*` matches zero or more characters after the first match.
 Since the first one grabs all of the contiguous lower case letters, the second matches anything else.
 Therefore if you type